 2014 - Lewis Hamilton, Mercedes

 Monza F1 circuit fastest lap

-The current lap record at the Autodromo Nazionale di Monza is held by Rubens Barrichello, who set a fastest time of 1:21.046 on his way to clinching victory for Ferrari on their home soil.
+The current race lap record at the Autodromo Nazionale di Monza is held by Rubens Barrichello, who set a fastest time of 1:21.046 on his way to clinching victory for Ferrari on their home soil in 2004.

 Daniel Ricciardo: "Monza is full of crazy Italian fans.
 I love them all and it’s nice to get a bit of extra love from them with my Italian roots.
 The track is beautiful, high speed and awesome.
 I’ve done some of my best overtaking moves there."

 Max Verstappen: "Monza is fast, very fast.
 It is an old school track, one of the few left, so racing somewhere with such history is quite special and I always look forward to going back there.
 The highlights of the circuit for me are the last chicane, Ascari, and the final corner, Curva Parabolica."